arnaudin/arnaudin.github.io/_posts/2015-12-20-favorite-podcasts.md

 ![Product Hunt Podcast](/images/posts/podcasts/product-hunt.jpg "Product Hunt Podcast"){:.img-33vh}

 Started off more for product geeks, looking at the people behind the products.
-More recently has been [Erik Torenberg](https://twitter.com/eriktorenberg) interviewing a broad-range of makers and leaders in a Tim-Ferriss-esque format.
+More recently has been [Erik Torenberg](https://twitter.com/eriktorenberg) interviewing a broad range of makers and leaders in a Tim-Ferriss-esque format.
 He is turning into a great interviewer, so I will continue to follow him.

 ## [Hidden Brain](http://www.npr.org/podcasts/510308/hidden-brain)